AI model answers show what a user might see after asking a specific question in a tool like ChatGPT, Gemini, Claude, Grok or Google AI Overviews.

 Learn what prompts are in Semly, how to create good questions for AI monitoring, and how to organize them into topics.

-How to add competitors
+How to add competition

 What AI answer sources are